ZipCodeCore/JavaFileManager/README.md

 Why is all the input and output factored out into a separate class?

 Why is Copy/Move in the same method?
 What about the two operations are so much the same?
 How would you separate them?
-Would it make it more understandable or less to spearate them?
+Would it make it more understandable or less to separate them?

 What would you have to do to: